Peter Lynch Strategy

 Value Investing

-Value investing involves seeking out undervalued stocks with strong fundamentals, offering potential for price appreciation.
+Value investing involves seeking out undervalued stocks with strong fundamentals, with the central goal being price appreciation.

 Lynch’s approach emphasizes finding companies with a low price-to-earnings (P/E) ratio and strong earnings growth.